 Your search will go a lot faster if you spend a minute thinking about what you need before you start searching.
 What is your topic?
 What kinds of articles do you need?
 How many do you need?
 When do you need them?

 You can access our "Databases" list using the tile on the main page.
 If you don't know which you want, try "Academic Search Complete" (the second one in the Databases list--it has articles about all subject areas) or look at our "Research Guides" (the tile on the main page) to find one specific to your subject.

 Express your topic in two or three simple, specific terms.
 For example, if you are researching whether yoga helps reduce stress in college students, you'd want to put together a search like the image below.

 You can use the database options (usually on the left-hand side) to limit by things like date and article type.
 If you have trouble finding or using these options, just let us know.

 Tip: Try limiting by scholarly/peer-reviewed articles (available in most databases).
 This limit will help you find the kind of high-quality, academic resources your professors expect you to use.

 Many articles have the PDF full-text available right from the database.
 If you want one that doesn't have this option, click on "Check SFX for full-text options"--that will tell you if we have it through another electronic source, if we have it in paper, or if you have to request it through Interlibrary Loan.
 Check with us if you can't get something.

 Foley librarians are available to help you with any questions you have about the research process.
 You can use the 24/7 chat box on the main page, call the Reference Desk, or visit us in the building.

-Go to Periodicals@Foley and search for the journal title.
+Go to Journal Search (Periodicals@Foley) and search for the journal title.
 If we have the journal, all available formats (print, electronic, or microform) and issues held by the library will be listed in your search results.